Tolo789/PushSwap/README.md

 # PushSwap
 42 project: Push_swap

+### Objecive
-Objecive: This program sorts, from lower to bigger, the integers given as parameters.
+This program sorts, from lower to bigger, the integers given as parameters.
 The parameters given are saved as a pile (called pile A), where the first parameter given is on the top of it and the last one is on the bottom, and it is possible to use a second pile (called pile B) to help the sorting.

+### Project's constraints
 Only the following movements are allowed:
 - sa: swap A, swaps the top two elements of the pile A;
 - sb: swap B, swaps the top two elements of the pile B;